atick-faisal/label-studio/docs/source/guide/export.md

 You can get data with `label_studio_tools.core.utils.io.get_local_path` in case if you mount same disk to your machine.
 If you mount same disk to external box

 Another way of accessing data is to use link from task and ACCESS_TOKEN ([see documentation for authentication](api.html#Authenticate-to-the-API)).
-Concatenate Label Studio hostname and link from task data.
+Concatenate Annotation Hub hostname and link from task data.
 Then add access token to your request:

 ```json
 curl -X GET http://localhost:8080/api/projects/ -H 'Authorization: Token {YOUR_TOKEN}'